 While Patchstack is triaging non-disclosed vulnerabilities, the sites protected by Patchstack receive protection even for 0days which are not yet known to the public.

 All security services are not able to send virtual patches because of the technology of their firewall, but what technology would you need to receive virtual patches?

 Endpoint WAF is something that is installed inside your application.
 It is more aware of the environment of your website than a cloud firewall.
 For example, Patchstack has an endpoint WAF, it can detect components and environment settings to adapt the firewall more efficiently.

-DNS or cloud WAF is something that is installed in front of your website's traffic.
-The whole traffic to your website is routed through a third-party server where the firewall engine analyses traffic and does its filtering.
+DNS or cloud WAF is something that is installed in front of your website’s traffic.
+The whole traffic to your website is routed through a third-party server where the firewall engine analyzes traffic and does its filtering.
 It usually has no awareness over the internals of the application and if your original website IP is known, it can be bypassed.

 They both have their own pros and cons, but it’s up to you to decide which one to get.
 Learn more about Endpoint Firewall vs Cloud Firewall here.

 vPatching can be especially good for companies that have multiple websites.
 If your sites have the same framework/CMS/plugins installed then central management of vPatching can save you quite some time and a headache.

 Few reasons why vPatching is great for your sites:

 - It’s scalable as managed web application firewalls can deploy patches to a network of websites at the same time.